 This Worksheet should be completed by the student and departmental advisor in the first semester of the program.
-It is meant to aid students as they register for courses and to lay out the degree expectations for each student.
-Using the chart below, fill in the semester and year in which the student is expected to complete the respective degree requirements.
+It is intended to aid students as they register for courses and to lay out the degree expectations for each student.
+Using the planning grid on the other side of this Worksheet, plot each of the requirements listed below.
 Fill in the course number and title of electives, if identified.
-Before singing the form, ensure all program requirements have been addressed.
+Please use the checklist to ensure all program requirements have been transferred to the grid before singing the form.
+Courses that are not required for Advanced Standing students do not need to be waived or transferred.

-NOTE: Once the student forms the Dissertation Committee, the official Plan of Study form will need to be completed and signed off on by the student and all members of the Committee.
+NOTE: Once the student forms the Dissertation Committee, the official Plan of Study form will need to be completed by the student and signed off on by all members of the Dissertation Committee.
 If any changes need to be made after the official Plan has been filed, a Plan of Study Amendment Form must be submitted.